A Saint Who Levels Up Through Necromancy

 “See you again.
 You damn eagle bastard.”

-Yujin bolted upright in bed, his upper body springing up as though flung.
+Yujin bolted upright in bed, his torso snapping up as if flung.

 — Thump, thump, thump.